awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 + [associate\-vpc\-cidr\-block](https://docs.aws.amazon.com/cli/latest/reference/ec2/associate-vpc-cidr-block.html) \(AWS CLI\)
 + [Register\-EC2VpcCidrBlock](https://docs.aws.amazon.com/powershell/latest/reference/items/Register-EC2VpcCidrBlock.html) \(AWS Tools for Windows PowerShell\)

 After you've added the IPv4 CIDR blocks that you need, you can create subnets\.
-For more information, see [Creating a subnet in your VPC](#AddaSubnet)\.
+For more information, see [Create a subnet in your VPC](#AddaSubnet)\.

-## Associating an IPv6 CIDR block with your VPC<a name="vpc-associate-ipv6-cidr"></a>
+## Associate an IPv6 CIDR block with your VPC<a name="vpc-associate-ipv6-cidr"></a>

 You can associate an IPv6 CIDR block with any existing VPC\.
 The VPC must not have an existing IPv6 CIDR block associated with it\.